 Analysis / Bias

 In review, the Freakonomics website features links to their podcast and radio show as well as other information regarding their broadcast.
-While the website does not provide news stories it does offer transcripts of its programming.
-The information on the website via their programming tends to moderately favor the left with programming that is somewhat negative of the current Trump administration Does the President Matter as Much as You Think?
+While the website does not provide news stories, it offers programming transcripts.
+The information on the website via their programming tends to moderately favor the left with programming that is somewhat negative of the former Trump administration Does the President Matter as Much as You Think?
 (Ep.
 404).
 In general, Freakonomics is factual and holds only a slight left-leaning bias.

 Failed Fact Checks